barkingiguana/barkingiguana.github.com/_posts/2011-12-05-principles-of-service-design-program-to-an-interface.md

 partners however, because their development cycle is slow and they're sending us loads of orders - we like their cash.

-We can now publishe a second version of our order interface, `application/vnd.acme.order-v2+json`, which defines messages which look like
+We can now publish a second version of our order interface, `application/vnd.acme.order-v2+json`, which defines messages which look like
 this: